Denisa2004/PAOJ-Project-Phase2/README.md

 ---

-## Implemented Features — Stage 2 ✅
+## Implemented Features — Phase 2 ✅

 ✔️ **Database Connection**:
 - The application uses a JDBC connection to PostgreSQL, managed centrally by a dedicated class (in the db folder).